 We purchase our orange chicken from the same company that makes Trader Joe's Orange Chicken!
 Enjoy!

 Does Food & Nutrition Services offer vegetarian meals or choices on a daily basis?

-Not only do we offer fresh fruits and vegetables salads in all of our schools, but we also offer hot vegetarian choices in our elementary schools IN ADDITION to our regular hot lunch menu!
-Our secondary students have a wide variety of menu options that include vegetarian entrees, included pre-packaged fresh fruit and vegetable salads!
+Not only do we offer fresh fruit and vegetable salads in all of our schools, but we also offer hot vegetarian choices in our elementary schools IN ADDITION to our regular hot lunch menu!
+Our secondary students have a wide variety of menu options that include vegetarian entrees, including pre-packaged fresh fruit and vegetable salads!

 Do the food and beverages offered by Food & Nutrition Services comply with the District’s Wellness Policy?

 All food and beverages offered by Food & Nutrition Services comply with the District’s Wellness Policy as well as Senate Bills 12 & 965.
 We are also in compliance with all National School Breakfast & Lunch Program regulations, including the Healthy Hunger Free Kids Act of 2010 and Smart Snacks in Schools.